 The highest rates of injuries were among:

-Contact with living things (known as Exposure to animate mechanical forces in ICD10-AM coding) includes injuries caused by humans, animals and plants including bites, stings, envenomations as well as unintentional person-to-person contact.
+Contact with people, plants and animals (known as Exposure to animate mechanical forces in ICD10-AM coding) includes injuries caused by humans, animals and plants including bites, stings, envenomations as well as unintentional person-to-person contact.
 It also includes exposure to or contact with animal allergens (allergy to animals).

 This category includes only unintentional cases of injury hospitalisation or death.
 Intentional injuries are included under Self-harm and suicide or Assault and homicide.